M/S Vibran

 Related external links:

-Stavern Memorial commemorations - Only Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway.
+Stavern Memorial commemorations - Norwegians only are commemorated at this Memorial for Seamen in Stavern, Norway.
 (According to this memorial page on Uboat.net's website, there's an unknown seaman from a ship named Vibran listed as having died in Apr.-1942, buried at the Commonwealth War Graves Cemetery in Tromsø, Norway.
-I find this rather strange - was there perhaps another ship by this name?
-Possibly HMS?)
+Possibly an HMS ship?)

 Operations Information for U-582